xiwang1212/visual-indeterminacy/ReadMe.md

 ```

 ### Check it online
-You can also out this [online application](https://obscure-crag-12967.herokuapp.com/)
+You can also cehck out this [online application](https://obscure-crag-12967.herokuapp.com/).

 ### Interface
 You can change selections in the sidebar on the left to see different visualizations.